rsabec/rsabec.github.io/_posts/2025-07-28-Basic-Bread-NoKnead.markdown

 	Divide ball into two balls one slight larger then the other .
 	One will serve as the top.
-	Then the other larger one will cover more teritory and cove the pie dish bottom and up over the sides.
+	Then the other larger one will cover the pie dish bottom and up over the sides.

 # -flatten each ball into disks, wrap with platic saran-